A new method for directly computing reduced density matrices: Derivation

 Substituting Eq.\,(\ref{eq:AltSol}), we are left with

 Next, we expand the density operator in Eq.\,(\ref{eq:zwiSchr1}) as in Eq.\,(\ref{eq:DOFock}).
-However, we assume that the exact number of system particles and their superposedness at the initial time are practically well-understood, such that we only have to consider the $\rho_{i,j}(0)$ elements for one particular choice of $i$ and $j$.
+However, we assume that the exact number of system particles and their correlations at the initial time are practically well-understood, such that we only have to consider the $\rho_{i;j}(0)$ elements for one particular choice of $i$ and $j$.
 In our case, we choose $i=j=1$ and assume all other initial elements to be nil.
-Though, if there was a reason to assume that the number of system particles is not certain or it is not clear whether a superposition was created, then the derivation could be easily modified.
+Though, if there was a reason to assume that the number of system particles is not certain, then the derivation could be easily modified.
 So, for the sake of readability, we do not consider the most general case here, but include it later when we extrapolate the most general expression.
 In our current case we find

 which, using Eqs.\,(\ref{eq:Creators}) and (\ref{eq:Annihilators}) becomes

 After replacing the creation and annihilation operators by (cf.\,\,Ref.\,\cite{Burrage2018})